Hangover remedies that will help relieve the pain!

 #3 Honey – Raw unpasteurized is the best

 Honey is the most available home remedies.
 The naturally occurring fructose can neutralize the harmful effects of alcohol.
-This competes with the metabolism of alcohol.
+It competes with the metabolism of alcohol.
 Honey helps with digestion making it easier to get food down.

 # 4 Peppermint Tea